brainupdaters/drlm-docs/docs/source/Install.rst

 --------------------------

 .. note::
   On the following steps, is assumed you have a minimal SLES 12 or OpenSUSE Leap 42

 Install requirements
 ~~~~~~~~~~~~~~~~~~~~

 ::

-        ~# zypper in openssl wget gzip tar gawk sed grep coreutils util-linux nfs-kernel-server rpcbind dhcp-server sqlite3 openssh qemu-tools tftp xinetd lsb-release bash-completion
+  ~# zypper in openssl wget gzip tar gawk sed grep coreutils util-linux nfs-kernel-server rpcbind dhcp-server sqlite3 openssh qemu-tools tftp lsb-release bash-completion rsync

 Get DRLM